varnish/Varnish-Book/varnish_book.rst

    Varnish is a reverse HTTP proxy, sometimes referred to as an HTTP accelerator or a web accelerator.
    A reverse proxy is a proxy server that appears to clients as an ordinary server.
-   Varnish stores files or fragments of files in memory, allowing them to be served quickly.
+   Varnish stores (caches) files or fragments of files in memory that are used to reduce the response time and network bandwidth consumption on future, equivalent requests.
-   It is essentially a key/value store, that usually uses the URL as a key.
-   It is designed for modern hardware, modern operating systems and modern work loads.
+   Varnish is designed for modern hardware, modern operating systems and modern work loads.

    ..
 Benefits:

-   At the same time, Varnish is flexible.
+   Varnish is flexible because you can configure it and write your own caching policies in its Varnish Configuration Language (VCL).
-   The Varnish Configuration Language (VCL) compiles and executes lightning fast.
+   VCL is a domain specific language based on C, therefore it compiles and executes lightning fast.
-   VCL allows system administrators to express their wanted policy rather than being constrained by what the Varnish developers want to cater for or could think of.
    Varnish has shown itself to work well both on large (and expensive) servers and tiny appliances.

    ..
 Varnish use

-   Varnish is more than a reverse HTTP proxy.
+   Varnish is more than a reverse HTTP proxy that caches content to speed up your server.
-   Depending on the installation, Varnish can be used as:
+   Depending on the installation, Varnish can also be used as:

    ..
 TODO for the author: can we be more specific with what functionality is achieved with Varnish Cache, and which one with Varnish Cache Plus?